open-ephys/onix-docs/source/Hardware Guide/Datasheets/fmc-digital-io.rst

       - LEDLVL
       - R/W
       - On Reset
-      - 0x0007
+      - 0x0003
       - None
-      - The four LSBs dertermine the overall LED brightness.
+      - The four LSBs determine the overall LED brightness.
 Brightness increases linearly with this register's 0-15 value.

     * - 0x03